-An annual Apple Day and Country Fair will be returning to historic gardens in Warwick this weekend.
+An apple day and country fair will be taking place at historical gardens in Warwick this weekend.

-Children under five, Hill Close Garden Trust and Royal Horticultural Society members can enter the gardens for free.
+Entry for adults costs £4.50 and entry for children costs £1 (for those aged five to 17).
+Children aged under five, Hill Close Garden members and Royal Horticultural Society members can enter the gardens for free.

 For more information about the gardens or the Apple Day event go to: www.hillclosegardens.com